Back to school – in a phone-free classroom?

 Why We Wrote ThisA story focused on

-Cellphones and social media are taking over childhood, a growing consensus of parents and public officials say.
+Cellphones and social media are taking over childhood, a growing consensus of parents and public officials says.
 Leaders in Canada and the United States are taking legal action.

 “Some parents do think they’re doing a good job,” he says.
 “If you’re doing a good job, kudos to you and great job.
 But the reality is that there are many of us who are trying, and it’s too big of a problem.”